-Our conclusion is that the national governments and authorities in the EU must solve the issues that integration gives rise to, rather than preventing integration.
-This might sound very obvious, but some governments and authorities still only pay lip service to the idea of the single market.
-Or they love the idea of the single market as long as it means that their own banks survive as national champions and are able to expand abroad.
+Our conclusion is that we, as national authorities in the EU, must solve the issues that integration gives rise to, rather than stopping integration.
+This might sound very obvious, but some of us authorities still only pay lip service to the idea of the single market.
+Or we love the idea of the single market as long as it means that our own banks survive as national champions and are able to expand abroad.

-The most important and difficult question that policymakers will have to answer is how to shape and balance the relationship between authorities - central banks and supervisors - in different countries in the EU.
-It goes without saying that since laws and regulations and the division of responsibilities between authorities are ultimately decided by the governThe Riksbank believes financial market integration is positive for economic efficiency.
+The question of how the relationship between financial stability and supervisory responsibility might evolve is a big and difficult one.
+Still, it is dwarfed by and will be determined by the question of which will be the shape of the relationship between authorities - central banks and supervisors - in different countries in the EU.
+It goes without saying that since laws and regulations and the division of responsibilities between authorities are ultimately decided by the governments of the member states, the challenge of integration inevitably also concerns finance ministries.
+I will now try to give some thoughts on the alternatives before us.